-The 22 year old daughter of Kelly, I used to do all of the photography, fashion styling, and tech wizardry (mom’s words, not mine) for the blog.
+Emma says: I used to do all of the photography, fashion styling, and tech wizardry (mom’s words, not mine) for the blog.
 When we started this blog I was taking a gap year before university and, since I was living at home, I got to work very closely with Kelly on the blog.
 Once I moved to Vancouver for university, flying back every week to take photos would probably have been considered uneconomical!
 So, sadly, I am no longer as involved with styling, but I still serve as a regular sounding board for ideas and posts and continue to do most of the admin upkeep for the blog.
-Keep your eye out for a new portion of the blog dedicated to designing your own knitwear though!
-Outside of all that, I am a student, op-ed writer, journal editor, jazz saxophonist, pianist, a slam poet, and also enjoy math, fashion, museums, and travelling.
-Oh, and photography!

 Comments: Any detailed questions or comments too long for the blog can be directed at either Kelly or Emma at: firstname.lastname@example.org